 During any school year, teachers – and later parents – may realize a child is just angry.
-About one out of every five Americans has an anger problem, and unfortunately, kids aren’t excluded.
-A single outburst doesn’t make an "angry child" but, left unchecked, anger does signal a problem.
+A single outburst doesn’t make an “angry child” but, left unchecked, anger does signal a problem.

 What underlies the symptoms?
 Usually there’s some unmet need, a trigger emotion like jealousy or worry, an injustice, or an irrational thought that makes perfect sense to the child but only feeds his or her anger.
 Usually, it’s something close to home – or the classroom.

 Anger’s often the root of bullying: Both the bully and the victim are filled with emotional triggers.
 Teasing is common in any school setting, but teachers, school administrators and parents should be alert for too much or when the content is cruel.
 The teaser usually feels good, at least momentarily – which could be an unmet need.
 It’s important to get to the issue before it worsens.

 All kids should be taught strategies to deal with difficult people.
 A child could laugh off a snide remark, to disarm a teaser – or simply ignore it or walk away.
 A bully feels powerful when another person gets angry; if you don’t let it show, it doesn’t work, and the bully may back off.
 When it gets out of hand, however, school staff or parents must intervene.